alex-teren/learning-in-games/README.md

-# Learning in Games: IPD Strategy Optimization
+# Learning in Iterated Prisoner's Dilemma

 A comprehensive comparison of three computational approaches for learning optimal strategies in the Iterated Prisoner's Dilemma (IPD):